gatsbyjs/gatsby/docs/blog/2018-09-24-reach-router/index.md

 ## How does it support accessibility?

-When you visit a Gatsby site, a static, server-rendered HTML page is loaded first, and then the JavaScript to convert the site into a web app is loaded.
+When you visit a Gatsby site, a static, server-rendered HTML page is loaded first, and then the JavaScript to hydrate the site into a web app is loaded.
 From there, internal routing is handled with the [Gatsby Link component](/docs/gatsby-link/), which wraps [@reach/router’s Link component](https://reach.tech/router/api/Link).

 Web apps rerender in the client -- without making a request to the server to fetch new HTML -- resulting in a faster, more seamless user experience.
 The performance benefits associated with not having to fully load a new page, however, can come at the expense of a broken experience for users who rely on assistive technology like screen readers.